csivitu/code-executor/README.md

 `worker.build()` is responsible for building docker images on the system.
 You can pass a list of languages to the function so that it builds images for just the specified languages.

+- You can also call `worker.build()` without an argument to build all languages supported by `code-executor`.

 ```js
 async function build() {
   await worker.build(['Python', 'Bash']);